How to maintain Venetian plaster

 Check the overall finish

 After application, the walls can be sealed with a wax protection which makes them waterproof, helping to repel any grease and grime.
 Applying a wax means the cleaning and maintenance of your freshly new plastered walls will be much easier.
 However if the walls are not sealed, or you're unsure, then do test a small inconspicuous area before going ahead with the entire wall.
-If you’re not happy with the result, do consult us before taking further action.
-We would be happy to help.
+If you’re not happy with the result, do consult us before taking further action, we would be very happy to help.

-Be gentle when cleaningWhen cleaning your polished plaster, it is important to use only water or a mild soap and avoid any harsh cleaning materials, as these can potentially damage the surface.
+Be gentle when cleaningWhen cleaning your polished plaster, it is important to use only water and a mild soap, avoiding any harsh cleaning materials, as these can potentially damage the surface.
 We recommend using our cleansing milk, Latte Detergente.
 Although polished plaster is robust, it is also delicate, so always clean gently.
 We recommend using a damp cloth for wet wiping and a microfibre cloth for dusting, which will help keep the original lustre of the finish.

 Although waterproof, it isn’t best practice to leave the surface wet.
 After cleaning, take another dry, soft, non-abrasive cloth and dry the wall down.
 By using circular motions this will help keep the sheen.
 Ensure there are no remaining water marks or smudges left that could blemish the appearance of your walls.